whiletruelearn/learn_golang/course1/week1/lecture_notes.md

 - ideas on machine code, assembly code , high level languages (HLL's) etc.
 - Go has garbage collection inbuilt, it is an efficient one and hence doesn't slow down much.
+- Go is a good comporomise between compiled and interpreted language.
+Best of both worlds

 ### Object Oriented Programming

+- OOP can be also thought of  the idea of building a user defined type where data and code which are related are grouped together.
 - Go doesn't use the keyword `class` , but instead use `struct`
 - Structs don't have inheritance, constructors, generics.